Investigating Roles of Triple Excitations for High-precision Determination of Clock Properties of Alkaline Earth Metal Singly Charged Ions

 In Table \ref{tab5}, we report our calculated magnetic dipole hyperfine structure constants ($A_{hf}$) and ratio of $Q_n$ and electric quadrupole hyperfine structure constants ($B_{hf}/Q_n$) of the $^{43}$Ca$^+$, $^{87}$Sr$^+$ and $^{137}$Ba$^+$ ions from the DHF, RCCSD and RCCSDT methods including $+$Basis, $+$Breit, $+$VP and Bohr-Weisskopf effect ($+$BW) contributions.
 We find, our $A_{hf}$ values are in good agreement with other calculations and available precise measurements \cite{Arbes1994, Silverans1991, Kurth1995, Nortershauer1998, Benhelm2007, Buchinger1990, Sunaoshi1993, Barwood2003, Becker1968, Silverans1986, Sahoo2009CaSrBa, Itano2006, Mani2010}.
-Details of correlation trends through MP and RPA results, and also the nuclear magnetic moments used for estimating $A_{hf}$ by us are discussed in the Supplemental Materials.
+Details of correlation trends through MP and RPA results, and also the nuclear magnetic moments used for estimating $A_{hf}$ by us are discussed in the Supplemental Materials \cite{suppl}.
 From our $A_{hf}$ values, we anticipate that the obtained $B_{hf}/Q_n$ are equally accurate.
 Combining our $B/Q_n$ calculations with the precisely measured $B_{hf}$ values from Refs. \cite{Benhelm2007, Barwood2003, Silverans1986}, we have extracted the $Q_n$ values of $^{43}$Ca, $^{87}$Sr and $^{137}$Ba.
 They are compared with the earlier extracted values \cite{Sahoo2009CaSrBa, Yu2004, Tangarxiv, Pyykko2001} in the above table.
 We find differences of about 4–9\% from previously reported values compared to ours.
 Since our calculations incorporate correlations and relativistic effects in a more rigorous manner, the inferred $Q_n$ values in the present work are expected to be more accurate.

 This work is supported by ANRF with grant no. CRG/2023/002558 and Department of Space, Government of India.
-All calculations reported in this work were performed on the ParamVikram-1000 HPC cluster at the Physical Research Laboratory (PRL), Ahmedabad, Gujarat, India.
+All calculations were performed on the ParamVikram-1000 HPC cluster at the Physical Research Laboratory (PRL), Ahmedabad, Gujarat, India.

 \onecolumngrid

 \twocolumngrid

 For an atomic state $|J_vM_v\rangle$, $\alpha_d(J_v,M_v)$ depends on $J_v$ and $M_v$.
 Using the $M_v$-dependent factors, it yields \cite{Manakov1986, Stalnaker2006}